Energy Drinks? Bleh

 Tropicana Cranberry Juice – 32 grams of sugar in every 8 ounces.

 Minute Maid Orange Juice – 24 grams of sugar in every 8 ounces.
 In a 16 oz bottle, there are 12 teaspoons of sugar.

 Gatorade G Series – 21 grams of sugar in a 12 oz serving, and 2.5 servings per container.
 This is 52 grams of sugar or 13 teaspoons of sugar.

 Gatorade Recovery Protein Shake – 20 grams of sugar and 270 calories.

 Sodas are just as bad.
 Coca Cola has 29 grams of sugar in every 8 ounces.

 See what I’m talking about now?

 Instead of buying into the hype, drink water to rehydrate and add a recovery drink with Glutamine and Branch Chain Amino Acids to help your muscles recover and get ready for your next exercise session.
-My recommendation is Beverly International’s Glutamine Plus BCAAs.
-No calories.
+My recommendation is Glutamine.
 No sugar.
 No caffeine.
+No fillers.
+No preservatives.
 Simply mix it with water.
-You can learn how to buy it at lower than typical retail prices here and have it shipped to your door.
-60 servings in 1 container.
-If you exercise 6 days a week, this will last for 10 weeks.

 If you have questions about this recovery drink or other alternatives to the mass-marketed faux healthy drinks, please contact me.